 Album: In a Space Outta Sound

 “If I had to choose, I think this album would go down as my all-time favourite due to the sheer production skill in the songs.
 It’s the kind of album I feel I could play from start to finish in most places and be able to get heads nodding.
-Pure chill out from start to finish with a range of reggae, hip hop and many more vibes to put me in a great mood.”
+Pure chill out from start to finish with a genre blend of reggae, soul, hip hop and many more vibes to put me in a great mood.”

 Artist: Van Morrison